solo-io/gloo/docs/content/reference/api/_index.md

-### API Reference for Gloo, The Hybrid Application Gateway
+### API Reference for Gloo Edge, The Hybrid Application Gateway

 API Version: `gloo.solo.io.v1`

-Gloo is a high-performance, plugin-extendable, platform-agnostic API Gateway built on top of Envoy.
-Gloo is designed for microservice, monolithic, and serverless applications.
-By employing function-level routing, Gloo can completely decouple client APIs from upstream APIs at the routing level.
-Gloo serves as an abstraction layer between clients and upstream services, allowing front-end teams to work independently of teams developing the microservices their apps connect to.
+Gloo Edge is a high-performance, plugin-extendable, platform-agnostic API Gateway built on top of Envoy.
+Gloo Edge is designed for microservice, monolithic, and serverless applications.
+By employing function-level routing, Gloo Edge can completely decouple client APIs from upstream APIs at the routing level.
+Gloo Edge serves as an abstraction layer between clients and upstream services, allowing front-end teams to work independently of teams developing the microservices their apps connect to.

 ### API Resources: